 It’s been over four months since Kyle has parted with his cosmic Ion powers and he still hasn’t made the adjustment back to Green Lantern-level power.
 At night he suffers from nightmares.
 Kyle’s nightmares come true when the armored 3000-year-old Aztec war machine known as Tezumak begins kidnapping children in Orlando.
 The JLA is quick to respond, but it’s all a distraction.
 The primary threat lies in the arrival of Native American shaman-warrior Manitou Raven.
 The ensuing battle with Raven and Tezumak results in the destruction of a thinly-veiled Disneyworld.
 Raven explains to the League that he and Tezumak have traveled to the future from the past to stop a group of “destroyers” that will cause the end of humanity.
 Raven and Tezumak believe the JLA are those “destroyers.”
 The JLA beats down on their opponents, causing them to retreat to the Atlantic Trench (where Atlantis used to be before it mysteriously disappeared during the Imperiex War over a year ago).
 In an instant, Atlantis reappears, albeit above ground, devoid of life, and in complete ruins.

-–FLASHBACK: Batman apprehends first-time petty thief David Thompson.
-Thompson begs for lenience and Batman lets him go, explaining that he will be watching his every move in the future (as seen through flashback in the B&W second feature of Batman: Gotham Knights #41).
+–FLASHBACK: From the B&W second feature to Batman: Gotham Knights #41.
+Batman apprehends first-time petty thief David Thompson.
+Thompson begs for lenience and Batman lets him go, explaining that he will be watching his every move in the future.
 We learn that Batman has a policy of letting first time-offenders go free and keeping tabs on them afterward.
 Thompson is on a long list of small-fry crooks that Batman has been compiling for over a decade now.

 –Titans/Young Justice: Graduation Day #3